SanketDhengre/SanketDhengre/README.md

 Full Stack Developer
 --------------------

-Motivated final-year Computer Science student seeking opportunities to leverage technical skills and knowledge in a challenging software development role.
-Dedicated to contributing to the success of projects through innovative problem-solving and a passion for creating efficient and user-friendly applications.
+Motivated software development professional with experience in creating efficient and user-friendly applications.
+Eager to leverage technical skills and industry knowledge in a challenging role, contributing to the success of projects through innovative problem-solving and a passion for delivering high-quality solutions.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [sanketdhengre@gmail.com](mailto:sanketdhengre@gmail.com)